Southern Cathedrals Festival: History

 In September 1904, a service was held in Chichester Cathedral to celebrate the reopening of the main organ of that cathedral following its restoration by Hele of Plymouth.
-This brought together the cathedral choirs of Chichester, Winchesterand Salisbury.
+This brought together the cathedral choirs of Chichester, Winchester and Salisbury.
 In 1905, the cathedral choirs met in Salisbury, followed by Winchester in 1906.
 Bishop Wilberforce of Chichester died in September 1907, so the return to Chichester had to be delayed until 1908, continuing until 1913 when the annual meeting was suspended because of the First World War.
 The festival was revived in 1920 and continued to be held until 1932.
 At that time the annual meeting consisted of a single day and the joint performance by the three choirs of a choral evensong.

 In 1960, the festival was re-established by John Birch (Chichester), Reginald Alwyn Surplice (Winchester) and Christopher Dearnley (Salisbury), with the title changed to the Southern Cathedrals Festival, and the length increased to two days, with two joint evensong services and the addition of a concert.

 The festival is now three days long, consisting of three concerts, a choral masterclass, an organ recital, a Festival Eucharist, buffet lunches, three evensong services sung separately by each choir and a "Fringe" event.
 The Fringe is an entertainment which is written and performed by the hosting cathedral.
 It consists of solos sung by lay clerks, comedy acts by organists and vicars, and so on.